saintsjd/saintsjd.github.io/_posts/2011-08-03-ala-carte-education.md

 2) Book: Reality is Broken by Jane Mcgonigal (http://www.amazon.com/Reality-Broken-Games-Better-Change/dp/1594202850).
 McGonigal Explains the idea of Leveling Up in education.
 Rather than semesters and grades subjects are given Levels and open time frames.

-With Grades.
-Anything but an “A” means you fell short.
+With Grades anything but an “A” means you fell short.
 A letter grade of “C” means the student only got about half as far as the teacher thought they should in a time frame (semester) that was set by the school.

 Leveling up is different.
 Students progress at their own pace choosing their levels of expertise they want to obtain.
 Level 1 in chemistry might be “How not to blow yourself up in the kitchen”.
 Level 3 might be “Ace the AP Chem test”.
 Level 5 might be “wowzers... you just invented a new kind of compostable plastic”.
 You wear levels like you wear karate belts.
 There is no shame in any level.
 Some students have just journied farther than others.